Berglund/shopify-notify/README.md

 Installing the shopify-notify script takes three steps:

 #### Shopify Web Hook
-Add a new JSON Web Hook for "Order Creation" in Shopify settings Make it point to your hubot instance: `http://myhubot.herokuapp.com/shopify/order_creation`
+Add a new JSON Web Hook for "Order Creation" in Shopify settings.
+Make it point to your hubot instance: `http://myhubot.herokuapp.com/shopify/order_creation`

 #### Heroku environment variables
 shopify-notify looks for `HUBOT_SHOPIFY_NOTIFY_ROOM` to tell it which room to post the message in, so set it on Heroku using the Heroku Toolbelt: